scr-00/DataArt/README.md

 ---

 ## Stage 2: Responsive Styling (CSS)
-This stage adds a polished, responsive design to the static HTML skeleton using CSS Grid and Flexbox, along with a Coldplay-inspired dark theme and accent colors.
+In this stage, the app received a polished, responsive design using CSS Grid, Flexbox, and a Coldplay-inspired color scheme.

 ### 🎨 Features in This Stage
 - **Responsive Layout**:
-  - CSS Grid for the timeline section.
+  - CSS Grid for timeline layout.
-  - Flexbox for the header and navigation bar.
+  - Flexbox for header and navigation bar.
   - Breakpoints for mobile (<768px), tablet (768–1023px), and desktop (≥1024px).
-- **Header Styling**: Dark gradient background, bold typography, and a highlighted theme toggle button in Coldplay yellow.
+- **Header Styling**: Dark gradient background, bold typography, Coldplay yellow theme toggle button.
-- **Timeline Design**:
-  - Vertical timeline line with connected circular event markers.
+- **Timeline Design**: Vertical timeline with connected circular event markers.
-  - Clean layout for event details and images.
-- **Typography & Colors**: High-contrast dark background with warm yellow highlights.
+- **Typography & Colors**: Dark background with warm yellow highlights for contrast.
-- **Modal Styling**:
-  - Hidden by default, full-screen overlay style.
+- **Modal Styling**: Hidden by default with overlay styling.
-  - Ready for future interactive content.
-- **Mobile-Friendly**:
-  - Single-column layout for small screens.
+- **Mobile-Friendly**: Single-column layout and optimized spacing for small screens.

-  - Readable text sizes and optimized spacing.
+---

+## Stage 3: Interactivity (JavaScript + JSON)
+This stage introduced dynamic content loading and modal interactivity using **vanilla JavaScript**.

+### 🖱 Features in This Stage
+- **Events Data**:
+  - Added `data/events.json` with 8 Coldplay concerts (year, title, description, image, category).
+- **Dynamic Rendering**:
+  - `script.js` fetches `events.json` and generates timeline event cards dynamically inside `#timeline`.
+- **Interactive Modals**:
+  - Clicking an event opens a modal with full event details (image, year, description, category).
+  - Modal can be closed by clicking the close button or outside the content area.
+- **Error Handling**:
+  - Console error logs if `events.json` fails to load.